Renting a room in Australia is not that hard in Australia as there are various options available for international students and travellers.

-Likewise, while boarding a house, owner rent rooms to more than a person and half of the house services are also rented.
-But the cost is similar that of bed suite.
+Likewise, while boarding a house, owners rents rooms to more than a person, and half of the house services are also rented.
+But the cost is similar to that of a bedroom suite.

 How to find housing for a student at a cheaper price?

 Accommodation colleges provide is cheaper but hard to find.
 If you write to the housing officer as soon as you get acceptance in the university there are chances of getting it.
 The cost of accommodation in halls of residence is around $90 per week for self-catering to around $280 for full board.
 Likewise, sharing privately-owned apartments or houses cost around $110 per week for a single room and $170 for a double.